Posted on 13 February 2012

-Together with colleagues from Canada, the United States, and the Netherlands, the researchers will be developing tools to allow people to work effectively and efficiently with the vast amounts of historic material currently being digitized.
+Together with colleagues from Canada, the United States, and the Netherlands, researchers at York will be developing tools to allow people to work effectively and efficiently with the vast amounts of historic material currently being digitized.

 An abundance of medieval charters from the twelfth to sixteenth centuries have survived and provide a rich source of information when studying the lives of people in the past.

 The international partnership has received over £420,000 funding under the prestigious international grant competition Digging into Data Challenge for the project ChartEx (charter excavator).
 The aim is to develop new ways of exploring European medieval charters that deal with the buying, selling or leasing of property.

 Charters record legal transactions of property of all kinds: houses, workshops, fields and meadows and describe the people who lived there.
 Long before records such as censuses or birth registers existed charters were - and still are - the major resource for researching people, for tracing changes in communities over time and for finding ancestors.

 Charters also provide detailed evidence of how and why cities, towns and villages have developed over time, allowing researchers to track the ownership of individual parcels of land over centuries and connect them to the histories of the people who lived there.

 The project is particularly exciting for York researchers as 2012 is the 800th anniversary of York becoming a self-governing city.
 On 9 July, 1212, King John signed a special communal charter allowing York’s citizens, rather than the sheriff, to collect and pay the annual tax to the Crown, to hold their own courts and appoint a mayor.